 Examples of loyalty programs in the food and beverage industry split between DTC food products, small businesses and major known food brands.

-So there you have it–23 Black-owned small businesses to support in 2023.
-Whether you’re looking for new natural hair care products or clothing with a cause, this list is a great place to start.
+Black-owned businesses are growing in every industry.
+Whether you’re looking for new natural hair care products or apparel brands for every occasion, this list is a great place to start shopping.
 Happy shopping!

 Find more ways to listen, learn, donate, and participate.